Vital Records Online

 Order with confidence

-Pennsylvania Death Certificates
+Pennsylvania Death Certificate

-Learn how to order Pennsylvania death certificates from the Pennsylvania Department of Health - Bureau of Health Statistics & Registries - Division of Vital Records (PaDOH-BHSR-DVR).
+Learn how to order a Pennsylvania death certificate from the Pennsylvania Department of Health - Bureau of Health Statistics & Registries - Division of Vital Records (PaDOH-BHSR-DVR).
 The current processing time for requests is 3 to 4 weeks, depending on the request method.
 The state fee is $20.00 per copy for in-person or mail orders.
 To request a death certificate, you must be an immediate family member, a legal representative, or someone with a direct and tangible interest in the record.

-You can now order Pennsylvania death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Pennsylvania death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Pennsylvania Department of Health - Bureau of Health Statistics & Registries - Division of Vital Records (PaDOH-BHSR-DVR) for processing, allowing them to issue and mail your death certificate.
 You can order in person or by mail through the (PaDOH-BHSR-DVR) by following the specific steps and meeting certain requirements.
 Confirm and review the costs, eligibility, and processing times before ordering to ensure a smooth application process.

 Ordering with VRO